hfp/libxs/samples/predict/README.md

    pair.
 The model learns spatial relationships in the input space and predicts outputs for unseen input combinations.

-2. **predict_sunspots**: Each sliding window of W consecutive values becomes an input vector; the next H values become outputs.
+2. **predict_sunspots**: Uses `libxs_predict_set_series` to declare
+   timeseries structure; the framework constructs sliding windows internally from accumulated timesteps.
 The model finds historically similar windows and predicts the continuation.
 The kNN confidence reflects how well the current pattern matches training history.

 3. **predict_earthquakes**: Each earthquake event provides
    (lat, lon, depth) as inputs and magnitude as output.
 The model